Do Metal Roofs Interfere With Cell Phone Reception?Published on Monday July 27, 2020

 It’s safe to answer the question, “Do metal roofs interfere with cell phone reception,” with a resounding, “No!”
 If you’ve been worried about metal roofs and cell phone reception then you can finally rest assured that there’s no cause for concern.

 If you have more questions regarding metal roofing, reach out to the experts at Long Roofing.
 Our qualified installers have specialized metal roofing experience that sets us apart from other roofing companies.
-Call 866-270-7058 or visit us online today to schedule an appointment!
+Visit us online today to schedule an appointment!

 Interested in Long Home Products?